Online Bayesian Meta-Learning for Cognitive Tracking Radar: System Model

 \section{System Model}

 We consider a physically stationary and monostatic radar system.
-The radar engages in an ongoing sequence of target tracks, in which the targets tracked and object trajectory may vary from one track to another.
+The radar engages in an ongoing sequence of target tracks, in which the number of targets tracked and object trajectories may vary from one track to another.
 We assume the radar tracks one target at a time, and the target is physically extended in range against an extended clutter background.
-Each target track lasts for a fixed number $n < \infty$ of coherent processing intervals (CPIs), which we refer to as a tracking interval.
+Each target track lasts for a fixed number $1 < n < \infty$ of Coherent Processing Intervals (CPIs), which we refer to as a tracking interval.
 During each tracking interval, the radar monitors a single target that is assumed to have been detected during an earlier scan period.
-The radar wishes to maintain adequate detection performance, and accurately estimate target parameters of interest.\\
+The radar wishes to maintain adequate detection performance while accurately estimating target parameters of interest.

-Let the area covered by the radar's beam be represented by a grid in delay-Doppler space, with delay cells indexed by $\tau = 1,...,N$ and Doppler cells indexed by $\nu = 1,...,M$.
-We assume there is at most one target of interest in the area, so the total number of hypotheses regarding the target's position is $NM$.
-We denote the set of target position hypotheses by $\ncalH$.\\
+Let the area covered by the radar's beam be represented by a discrete sampling grid in delay-Doppler space, with delay cells indexed by $\tau = 1,...,\tau_{\max}$ and Doppler cells indexed by $\nu = 1,...,\nu_{\max}$.
+During each CPI, the radar transmits a finite-duration bandpass signal expressed by the model